Believing without Seeing: Quality Scores for Contextualizing Vision-Language Model Explanations: Qualitative Examples

-From \Cref{tab:example-model-explanations}, we show our evaluation framework on four representative VQA instances.
+\Cref{tab:example-model-explanations} shows our evaluation framework on four representative VQA instances.
 For each example, we provide the original question (and answer choices where applicable), image, ground truth answer, the model’s selected answer and rationale, and the corresponding scores for Simulatability, Informativeness, Commonsense Plausibility, Visual Fidelity, and Contrastiveness.
-Note that for VizWiz, the ground-truth answer is defined as the majority vote among the 10 user annotations from the original dataset, and since VizWiz provides no answer choices, we do not compute a Contrastiveness score.
+Note that for VizWiz, the ground-truth answer is defined as the majority vote among the 10 user annotations from the original dataset.